El Factor X: Season 3 (2009)

 The competition was won by the group Siam, with Raza Pana another group as runner-up and Jorge (full name Jorge Luis Medina Mosquera) as third.

 El Factor X: Batalla de las Estrellas (2006)

 A "Battle of the Stars" celebrity version of the show was held only once in 2006.
-The winner of the celebrity series was Luz Amparo Alvarez.
+The winner of the celebrity series was Luz Amparo Álvarez.